 - Start all these processes for your documentation at least a month before the due date of the application.

-- Colleges will send to mail after your application is reviewed.
+- Colleges will send it to the mail after your application is reviewed.
 Do not delay to reply to them.
 Give your personal or video interviews as scheduled by the university.

 - You will have to deposit a non-refundable amount, for confirming your seat in the college/university.